Bitwit-Techno-Educonnect/.github/README.md

 ---

-## 📍 Headquartered in Jodhpur,Rajasthan, India | Serving Globally 🌍
+## 📍 Headquartered in Jodhpur, Rajasthan, India | Serving Globally 🌍

 > *We believe in legacy.
 We believe in innovation.
 We build with intent.*